Pharmacy Maniac: Investigation

-After the second murder, the theory of a serial killer emerged, since both victims were shot with the same weapon.
-The offender committed attacks only on shops belonging to the "Classic" brand.
-According to witnesses, the criminal looked ridiculous, behaved uncertainly and often expressed himself in phrases used by stereotypical American soldiers.
+Both victims were shot with the same weapon.
+The offender committed attacks only in shops belonging to the Klassika chain.
+According to witnesses, the perpetrator looked ridiculous, behaved uncertainly, and often expressed himself in phrases used by stereotypical American soldiers.
 His appearance did not make a positive impression on anyone.

 After panic ensued after the second murder, the Chelyabinsk police began working even more diligently.
-The network of pharmacies "Classic" was taken under special jurisdiction, and the facial composite of the alleged killer was posted on public transport, shops and large office buildings.
+The network of Klassika pharmacies was taken under special jurisdiction, and the facial composite of the alleged killer was posted on public transport, shops, and large office buildings.
 For any information leading to his capture, a reward of 1,000,000 rubles was assigned.
 The inability of the police to catch the maniac has caused widespread criticism of the Chelyabinsk law enforcement system in the mass media.

-There is an assumption by some that the killer has bipolar disorder, but conclusions from experts of the regional psychoneurological hospital, who made up his offender profile, claim the opposite.
-Psychiatrists believe he had a mercenary motive, but due to lack of experience, the killer left the crime scene before taking much money or valuables.
+There is an assumption by some that the killer has bipolar disorder, but conclusions from experts at the regional psychoneurological hospital, who created his offender profile, claim the opposite.
+Psychiatrists believe he had a mercenary motive, but due to a lack of experience, the killer left the crime scene before taking much money or valuables.
 The Pharmacy Maniac did, however, prepare for his crimes in advance.
-The offender remains unapprehended, his motives remain unclear and suspects are lacking.
+The offender remains unapprehended, his motives remain unclear, and suspects are lacking.
 Cases of "imitators" have also been recorded.
 Attempts to mathematically calculate the maniac's actions have led to nothing.
-In 2016 the investigation was intensified, with an active search for suspects again being conducted.
+In 2016, the investigation intensified, with an active search for suspects again being conducted.